Islamist insurgency in Niger: November

-On 2 November, Islamic State in the Greater Sahara gunmen attacked a delegation led by the mayor of Banibangou, killing 69 people.
+On 2 November, Islamic State in the Greater Sahara (IS-GS) gunmen attacked a delegation led by the mayor of Banibangou, killing 69 people.
 The mayor and the leader of a self-defence militia were among those killed.

 On 4 November, fifteen soldiers were killed as gunmen attacked a military outpost in the village of Anzourou.

 December

 On 5 December, hundreds of motorcycle-equipped rebels raided an international military base in Tillabéri, killing 29 soldiers.
 79 of the invaders were killed.